-In the file in Example 1-1, page 1, the defaults are used for all options except the following:
+In the file in Example 1-1 on page 1, the defaults are used for all options except the following:

-= YES ,

-= "mvs" ,

-= Ο,

-= UEX_STOP ,

-= NO

-= = = = YES , = "mvs" , = 0 , = UEX_STOP = NO
+check_protection = YES , fes_daemon_frontend_id = "mvs" , scratch_volume_retries = 0 , user_exit_mask = UEX_STOP , verify_scratch_vsn = NO

 YES for check_protection means the protection flag on the header is checked. fes_daemon_frontend_id specifies mvs for the front-end identifier of the TCP daemon.
 Because scratch_volume_retries is set to 0, users are not allowed to retry scratch volume mount requests.
-TMF stops and enables one or more user exits for the site since UEX_STOP is the value for user_exit_mask.
+TMF stops and enables one or more user exits for the site because UEX_STOP is the value for user_exit_mask.
 Because the value for verify_scratch_vsn is NO, users do not send the operator a message requesting verification whenever they want to use a scratch tape.

-1.2 Statement Order and Syntax
+Statement Order and Syntax

 A statement consists of a name followed by a list of parameters.
-This section describes statement order and syntax.
+This section describes the following: